 Unless you tell your employer or a co-worker that overly gossips, your employer cannot easily find out you are in rehab.
 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects your personal health information from being shared without your consent.

-This means that any information about you attending rehab, such as records of check-ins or treatments, must remain confidential unless you authorize its release.
-Your employer cannot access this information without your permission, even if they pay for the treatment through a company-sponsored health insurance plan.
+If you’re concerned and wondering “What if my employer finds out?” or “Can I get fired for going to rehab?”, know that any information about attending rehab, such as records of check-ins or treatments, must remain confidential unless you authorize its release.
+Your employer cannot access this information without your permission.
+This is the case even if they pay for the treatment through a company-sponsored health insurance plan.

 Additionally, HIPAA requires healthcare providers to use secure methods to store and transmit all protected health information, so it is not possible for employers to obtain the data through other means.

+Can you get fired for going to rehab if you work for a small business?
 While the FMLA will not apply to businesses with fewer than 50 employees, the ADA can still protect your job.
-If you have an addiction that is considered a disability under the ADA, then your employer must make reasonable accommodations for your treatment and recovery unless doing so would cause an undue hardship on the employer’s operations.
+Suppose you have an addiction that is a disability under the ADA.
+In that case, your employer must make reasonable accommodations for your treatment and addiction recovery unless doing so would cause an undue hardship on the employer’s operations.

 There may also be state laws that protect your job when you go to rehab.
-You can find out more about these by doing some research or talking to the intake specialist at the rehab center.
+You can learn more by doing some research or talking to the intake specialist at the rehab center.

 What If My Employer Fired Me for Going to Rehab?

-If your employer fires you for going to rehab, they can be in violation of the FMLA, ADA, or state laws.
-Therefore, it is best to consult an attorney specializing in employment law to determine if you have grounds for a lawsuit and how to proceed.
+If your employer does fire you for going to rehab, they may be in violation of the FMLA, ADA, or state laws.
+It is best to consult an attorney specializing in employment law to determine if you have grounds for a lawsuit.
 Most attorneys offer a free consultation, so it costs nothing to get legal advice.

 It is important not to let the fear of losing your job prevent you from seeking help for an addiction.
-Addiction is a serious and life-threatening condition requiring professional treatment to achieve long-term recovery.
+It’s common to be uncertain and ask yourself questions like “Can my job fire me for going to rehab?”.
+However, addiction is a life-threatening condition requiring professional treatment and specialized therapies to achieve long-term recovery.

-Additionally, there are laws in place that protect your job while you are receiving treatment, so it is crucial to understand what protections are available before entering rehab.
-Finally, remember that getting help for an addiction can ultimately lead to improved work performance and greater career success in the long run.
+There are laws in place that protect your job while you are receiving treatment.
+It is crucial to understand what protections are available before entering rehab.
+Remember, getting help for an addiction ultimately leads to improved work performance and greater career success in the long run.

 Substance Use Disorder Treatment and Recovery in Murfreesboro, TN

 At Tulip Hill, we offer comprehensive substance use disorder treatment and recovery services in Murfreesboro, TN.
 Our experienced team provides personalized treatment plans and care to meet the needs of each individual.
-We understand that addiction can be a difficult journey, but with the right support system in place, it is possible to make lasting changes.
-To start your treatment, contact us today.
+We’re also here to answer any questions you may have, such as “Can you get fired for going to rehab?” and others.
+We understand that addiction can be a difficult journey.
+However, with the right support system in place, it is possible to make lasting changes.
+Contact us today to start your treatment and learn more about our programs.